oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_endpoint_service_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple DatabaseToolsEndpointService resources in Oracle Cloud Infrastructure
-- Returns a list of DatabaseToolsEndpointServices.
+- Returns a list of Database Tools endpoint services.
 - If *database_tools_endpoint_service_id* is specified, the details of a single DatabaseToolsEndpointService will be returned.